harrietrc/loadimpact-docs/jekyll/_v4/getting-started/hello-world.md

 Read more about [VU ramping configurations]({{ site.baseurl}}{% link _v4/test-scripting/load-test-ramping-configurations.md %}) in the test scripting section.

-## Stream results to Load Impact Insights
+## Stream results to LoadImpact Insights

-So far we've only used one component (k6) of Load Impact 4.0.
-Let's have a look at the centerpiece of the cloud offering, Load Impact Insights.
+So far we've only used one component (k6) of LoadImpact 4.0.
+Let's have a look at the centerpiece of the cloud offering, LoadImpact Insights.
 Insights is used for storing, analyzing, sharing, and trending k6 test results.
-It's easy to use, you just log in to your Load Impact account and add `-o cloud`:
+It's easy to use, you just log in to your LoadImpact account and add `-o cloud`:

-**Login to your Load Impact account**:
+**Login to your LoadImpact account**:

 `k6 login cloud`